 Lutheran Ethics in View of Justification, Sanctification and the Two “Kingdoms”

-The Christian is justified and brought to faith by God's grace alone.
-Only by properly understanding his motives for ethical behavior and discerning the realm in which he finds himself can the Christian begin to evaluate what the most ethical courses of actions would be.
+The Christian is justified and brought to faith by God’s grace alone.
+Only by properly understanding his motives for ethical behavior and discerning the realm in which he finds himself can the Christian begin to evaluate what would be the most ethical courses of actions.

 Righteousness Exalteth a Nation